isomerpages/imda-disg/resources/archives/_posts/2023-03-30-post-How Singapore tech firms boost growth with strategic industry player partnerships.md

 <br><br><b>Leveraging partnerships for further business growth</b>
 <img align="centre" style="max-width: 100%; padding-right: 20px" src="/images/pixelnetworking.png">
-Local tech companies at an industry networking session in 2022 organised by DISG and IMDA in 2022, where the discussion was anchored on the topic of seizing opportunities in Asean.
-Photo: DISG
+<b>Local tech companies at an industry networking session in 2022 organised by DISG and IMDA in 2022, where the discussion was anchored on the topic of seizing opportunities in Asean.
+Photo: DISG</b>

 <br><br>Besides supporting tech companies like Bambu and BeLive on their engagements with cloud computing platforms like AWS and Azure, DISG also leverages resources and programmes across government agencies to support tech companies in their growth.
 Its assistance extends to supporting companies and facilitating partnerships in areas such as research and development, product innovation, as well as market access.